Dr. Jas Mattu DVMLead Veterinarian

 Prior to coming to University Veterinary Hospital, she worked as a veterinary technician for 18 years, working in both general practices and emergency hospitals.
 She became a Registered Veterinary Technician in 2009.

-In her free time, she enjoys travelling, dancing, reading, and being a homebody with her four-legged dog Kylie, her three-legged dog Apple and her cat Gracie.
+In her free time, she enjoys traveling, dancing, reading, and being a homebody with her four-legged dog Kylie, her three-legged dog Apple and Millie a special needs cat with radial agenesis.

 At University Veterinary Hospital, she feels like she has found her calling and loves to care for our dog and cat patients.
 She would love to meet your pet!